alexchilcott/alexchilcott.github.io/src/content/posts/when-is-a-black-box-test-not-a-black-box-test/index.md

 assert_eq!(sample.value, Value::Counter(1.into()));
 ```

 Great!
 We have some confidence that our service will do _The Right Thing™_ when it comes to the metrics it exports.
-Assuming the other pieces of the alerting puzzle are working (a big assumption, and the testing of which is outside the scope of this post), our brave oncallers will be awoken from their slumber when our service's error rate breaches the alerting threshold we set.
+Assuming the other pieces of the alerting puzzle are working (a big assumption, the testing of which is outside the scope of this post), our brave oncallers will be awoken from their slumber when our service's error rate breaches the alerting threshold we set.
 Bleary-eyed, our oncaller heads to our tracing UI to begin to triage...

 _Oh.
 The service's traces aren't correct..._